devxoul/UICollectionViewFlexLayout/README.md

 * **Using with RxCocoa**

-    If you're using UICollectionView with RxSwift and RxCocoa, you should create an extension of `RxCollectionViewDelegateProxy` to support delegate proxy.
+    If you're using UICollectionView with RxSwift and RxCocoa, you should create an extension of `_RXDelegateProxy` class to support delegate proxy.

     ```swift
     import RxCocoa
     import UICollectionViewFlexLayout

-    extension RxCollectionViewDelegateProxy: UICollectionViewDelegateFlexLayout {
+    extension _RXDelegateProxy: UICollectionViewDelegateFlexLayout {
     }
     ```